-- 6.1 The NPPF permits a windfall allowance to be included in all of the SHLAA's supply periods, including the first 5 years with further guidance being provided in the PPG.
+- 5.1 The NPPF permits a windfall allowance to be included in all of the SHLAA's supply periods, including the first 5 years with further guidance being provided in the PPG.
 Paragraph 70 of the revised NPPF states that "Where an allowance is to be made for windfall sites as part of anticipated supply, there should be compelling evidence that they will provide a reliable source of supply.
-Any allowance should be realistic having regard to the strategic housing land availability assessment, historic windfall delivery rates and expected future trends". - 6.2 Birmingham is a city with an urban area covering more than 22,000 hectares.
+Any allowance should be realistic having regard to the strategic housing land availability assessment, historic windfall delivery rates and expected future trends". - 5.2 Birmingham is a city with an urban area covering more than 22,000 hectares.
 The resources required to undertake a comprehensive survey in such a large built up area are huge.
 Whilst every effort has been made to be as comprehensive as possible when undertaking the SHLAA it is inevitable that opportunities will have been missed.
 It is also the case that with an urban area of this size there will be a continual supply of land and buildings reaching the end of their useful life in their current use which may be suitable for residential development.
-These opportunities can be very difficult to foresee in the short term, let alone ten or fifteen years in advance. - 6.3 Birmingham has a long and impressive track record in delivering windfall sites, with 67% of all completions during the period covered by the UDP (1991 to 2011) taking place on sites which came forward as windfalls.
-Between 2001 and 2019, 25,149 windfalls received planning permission; an average of 1,397 per annum and 26,060 windfall dwellings were completed at an average of 1,448 per annum.
-The rate at which windfalls are brought forward and developed will continue to be monitored on an annual basis. - 6.4 Sites which come forward as permitted development as part of the recent government initiatives enabling change of use (mainly but not exclusively) from offices (B1a) to residential, although not requiring planning permission, are also effectively windfalls where these have not previously been identified.
-In 2018/19 notification was received for 488 net dwellings to be created from such conversions.
-While these have not been taken into account in establishing the windfall allowance they add flexibility to the allowance and the SHLAA. - 6.5 Some windfall sites receive planning permission and are developed in the same year and are therefore never included within a SHLAA.
-This can particularly happen where smaller builders or self-builders are involved. - 6.6 A windfalls assumptions paper is at Appendix A4.
-In assessing the potential of windfalls, sites above and below the SHLAA survey threshold have been considered separately. - 6.7 The windfall methodology in this SHLAA remains unchanged from that examined at the BDP hearings (although it takes account of the reduced time period covered).
-In his report of the examination the Inspector stated "I am satisfied therefore that the overall windfall allowance is based on sound evidence and is realistic and achievable.
-Indeed, in practice it is likely to be exceeded" (Paragraph 58).
-In addition, the decision letter for the Former North Worcestershire Golf Club appeal states that "the Secretary of State sees no reason to adjust the (windfall) allowance".
+These opportunities can be very difficult to foresee in the short term, let alone ten or fifteen years in advance. - 5.3 Birmingham has a long and impressive track record in delivering windfall sites, with 67% of all completions during the period covered by the UDP (1991 to 2011) taking place on sites which came forward as windfalls.
+Between 2011 and 2021, 12,480 windfalls received planning permission; an average of 1,248 per annum and 13,094 windfall dwellings were completed at an average of 1,309 per annum.
+The rate at which windfalls are brought forward and developed will continue to be monitored on an annual basis. - 5.4 Sites which come forward as permitted development as part of the recent government initiatives enabling change of use (mainly but not exclusively) from offices (B1a) to residential, although not requiring planning permission, are also effectively windfalls where these have not previously been identified.
+In 2021/21 notification was received for 463 dwellings to be created from such conversions. - 5.5 Some windfall sites receive planning permission and are developed in the same year and are therefore never included within a SHLAA.
+This can particularly happen where smaller builders or self-builders are involved. - 5.6 A windfalls assumptions paper is at Appendix A4.
+In assessing the potential of windfalls, sites above and below the SHLAA survey threshold have been considered separately. - 5.7 The windfall methodology in this SHLAA remains unchanged from that examined at the BDP hearings (although it takes account of the reduced time period covered).